awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 ## SSM Agent on GitHub<a name="github"></a>

 The source code for SSM Agent is available on [GitHub](https://github.com/aws/amazon-ssm-agent) so that you can adapt the agent to meet your needs\.
 We encourage you to submit [pull requests](https://github.com/aws/amazon-ssm-agent/blob/mainline/CONTRIBUTING.md) for changes that you would like to have included\.
-However, Amazon Web Services doesn't currently provide support for running modified copies of this software\.
+However, Amazon Web Services doesn't provide support for running modified copies of this software\.